 » Locals are acclimatised to the working environment at Sepilok and are aware the environment and are able to use this in their work.

 » These employment benefits have enhanced the perceived value and prestige of a career in wildlife conservation.

 Strong bonds and trust between the local community and Orangutan Appeal UK are created and will continue to strengthen while local Malaysian people are employed at Sepilok.

 The continued success of the rehabilitation programme at Sepilok due to the presence of experienced staff members.
 Ibritinah has a vast knowledge of veterinary skills gained from working closely with Orangutan Appeal UK qualified UK veterinarian and these skills will continue to grow with the on going employment of Ibritinah by OAUK.

-Forced dismissal of Ibritinah due to lack of funds, however continued support for Orangutan Appeal UK by generous donors and fundraising activities will ensure that funds are sufficient enough to provide employment for all of OAUK's staff based at Sepilok.
+Forced dismissal of Ibritinah due to lack of funds could be a potential risk, however as Ibritinah's skill set is so fundamental to the success of the rehabilitation process, continued support for Orangutan Appeal UK by generous donors and fundraising activities will ensure that funds are sufficient enough to provide employment for all of OAUK's staff based at Sepilok.

 Reports from Ibritinah herself will provide information of her duties at Sepilok Rehabilitation Centre.

 Amount Heading Description £5,000 Wages Ibritinah is paid £417 on a monthly basis